Skip to Main Content

 Use white instead of pastel or light colors.

-Everybody can see blue.
+Everybody with color sense can see blue.

 For some color blind types: